earchibong/devops_projects/CI.md

     - under the `build triggers` tab:
      - Configure triggering the job from GitHub webhook: click `github hook trigger for GITScm polling`
     - Under the `post-build` tab:
-     - Configure "Post-build Actions" to archive all the files:
+     - Select "Archive the artifacts" to archive all the files:
+     - use `**` under `files to archive`
+     - save configuration

  - in github repository, make changes to any file to test configurations in Jenkins.
     - create a file `TEST.md` and push the changes to the master branch
     - head over to `jenkins` and the changes should have updated automatically.

-# Configure Jenkins To copy File To NFS Via SSH
+## Configure Jenkins To copy File To NFS Via SSH

 - Install "Publish Over SSH" plugin:
   - From main dashboard, select "Manage Jenkins" and choose "Manage Plugins" menu item.